Solar Panel Output Drop? How to Diagnose and Fix Efficiency Loss

 You installed solar panels to save money on electricity.
 So why does your electricity bill look almost the same as before?
 Or why is your monitoring app showing output that seems lower than last summer?

-• Season — winter output in southern Australia can be 30–50% below summer output due to lower sun angles and shorter days
+• Season — winter output in southern Australia can be 30–50% below summer due to lower sun angles and shorter days

 How to check accurately: